gzhang71/AlgoUtil/README.md

 - Animation to see market movement over time

 The following machine learning models/algos are demonstrated.
 Additionally, a study note is attached to describe the key factors of this model.
+- Linear Regression
+- Logistic Regression
+- Regularization Lasso, Ridge and ElasticNet
+- ARMA
 - PCA/PCR
-- ARMA
-- Lasso and Ridge
-- ElasticNet
 - Decision Tree
 - Random Forest and ExtraTree
 - SVM